Close

 If you are producing your own Digital Performance Brief, then try to cover as many of these points as possible.
 It’s important to be candid if you’re at an early stage of “digital maturity” – and also where there are gaps in your strategy or measurement.

-Digital strategy and background
+Strategy and background

-• Who are your digital team?
-What are their skills and responsibilities?
+• What are their skills and responsibilities?

 • Are you currently working with an agency, or agencies?

-• What would govern your choice of agency? (eg culture, cost, experience, skillset, credentials, industry experience)
+• (eg culture, cost, experience, skillset, credentials, industry experience)

 • How do you determine your budget for digital performance?